zenyui/g-writer/README.md

 ### The Crack

 Despite the apparent complexity of the G-Writer, this crack is (given enough sample text) able to break the ciphertext instantly.
-The
+The crack relies on a few